aber-cs-groupten/stumblr-doc/DOCS/Drafts/FinalReport/finalReport.md

 Ashely Iles - Android Developer
 The role set out for Ashley initially was to be one of the Android Developers and out of everyone he stuck to his role the most.
 His attendance through all of the official meetings was generally very good, however he missed some of the non-official meetings.
 This was never however due to him being unenthusiastic, it was because the meetings were always organised via Facebook and Ashley has never been a strong Facebook user.
-Ashleys attendance during Integration and Testing week was not fantastic, often turning up late and on one day, not at all, however he did partially make up for that by staying late one one night to make some final changes.
+Ashleys attendance during Integration and Testing week was not fantastic, often turning up late and on one day he didn't turn up at all, but that was due to illness (although we were only told this the day after).
+Despite this however he did partially make up for that by staying late one one night to make some final changes.
 Pre-ITW Ashley did work on the designs for the User Interface of the Android app including the initial designs and the initial way the user would use the App in the Sequence Diagram.
 During Integration and Testing Week Ashley ended up mainly focussing on the User Interface design for the Android App, as he generally has a good eye for what looks good.
 This involved things like working with the UI tool in Android Studio as well as directly editing the XML when he needed to.
 It also involved a reasonable amount of editing images that Charlie had taken previously for use as the backgrounds for the App.
 He also did work with the timestamps in each waypoint and was generally considered the go-to guy whenever the XML was involved.
 Ashley's quality of work was generally good, however at times it required quite a lot of effort to get work out of him in the first place.
-WRITE APPROVAL LINE HERE
+I, Ashley Iles, do agree that the above is an accurate description of my involvement in this group project.

 Kenny Packer - Android Developer